peteroupc/peteroupc.github.io/random.md

 The following are some questions to consider when generating unique identifiers:

-1. Can the application easily check identifiers for uniqueness within the desired scope and range (e.g., check whether a file or database record with that identifier already exists\)[^31]?
+1. Can the application easily check identifiers for uniqueness within the desired scope and range (for example, check whether a file or database record with that identifier already exists\)[^31]?
 2. Can the application tolerate the risk of generating the same identifier for different resources[^32]?
 3. Do identifiers have to be hard to guess, be simply "random-looking", or be neither?
 4. Do identifiers have to be typed in or otherwise relayed by end users[^33]?